RTEMS/rtems-docs/c-user/key_concepts.rst

 The priority of the mutex owner is raised to the highest priority of all threads that currently wait for ownership of this mutex :cite:`Sha:1990:PI`.
 Since RTEMS 5.1, priority updates due to the priority inheritance protocol take place immediately and are propagated recursively.
+This means the priority inheritance is transitive since RTEMS 5.1.
+If a task A owning a priority inheritance mutex blocks on another priority inheritance mutex, then the owner of this mutex inherits the priority of the task A.

 .. index:: Multiprocessor Resource Sharing Protocol (MrsP)